 In step one, self-analysis, we need to step back and take a deep look at our organizational processes and ourselves.
 Do we take ourselves too seriously?
 Are our meetings enjoyable?
 Do we spend lots of time bad mouthing something or others?
 Are we pleasant?
 Do we work at team building?
-Do we seem to be always uptight, angry or upset by things, the situation or about somebody?
+Do we seem to be always angry or upset by things, the situation or about somebody?
 Here is a list of humorless attitudes that we can identify and change.

-- Work is a terrible burden that we all face. - We only work to earn money for leisure time. - Most work is boring. - People clearly should not have fun at work. - Old line bosses see workers as a necessary evil. - Old work ethics never included fun or humor. - Managers have to be tough, isolated and xenophobic. - Fear of looking foolish. - Always find someone to be responsible and be the scapegoat.
+- Work is a terrible burden that we all face. - We only work to earn money for leisure time. - Most work is boring. - People are clearly not having fun at work. - Old line bosses see workers as a necessary evil. - Old work ethics never included fun or humor. - · Managers have to be tough, isolated and xenophobic. - Fear of looking foolish. - Always find someone to be responsible and the scapegoat.

 In step two, convincing ourselves, we must make the decision to change and enjoy life.
 For many of us this is not an easy process.
 As everyone knows change is not easy to accomplish.
 None of us like change and many actually resist change.
-Change is even tougher to bring about when you are the subject.
-Change to more humor, like other changes, must be brought about by positive leadership.
-Humorous materials are available and we can learn to lighten up.
+It is extra tough to bring about when you are the subject.
+This change to more humor, like other change efforts, must be brought about by positive leadership.

-Step three, like all other skills, being humorous requires education, development and practice.
-We have to learn how to be more informal and lighten up.
-Fortunately, there is a growing field of literature, programs and web materials to help in this effort.
-(See the reference list) A web search will provide literally thousands of usable sources.
-Better yet, much of it is free.
+Step three, like every other skill, being humorous requires education, development and practice.
+We have to learn how to be more informal and loosen up.
+Fortunately, there is a growing field of literature and programs to help in this effort.
+(See the reference list)

-Now given these three easy steps, here are ten techniques that will lead to organizational change and help reinforce the teams as you seek to bring about more positive humor in the organization and its supply chains.
+Now given those easy steps, here are ten techniques that will lead to organizational change and help and reinforce the teams as you seek to bring about more positive humor in the organization.

-Let everybody own his or her job and you own yours
+- Let everybody own his or her job and you own yours. - Work as teams rather than as individuals. - Talk honestly and openly with other leaders and your associates. - Share responsibility-indeed delegate to others. - · Trust other leaders, team leaders and others.

-- · Work as interdisciplinary and cross organization teams rather than as individuals - Talk honestly and openly with other leaders and your associates - Share responsibility-indeed delegate to others - · Trust other leaders, team leaders and others - · Work to find out how supply operations can be better planned and completed - Lighten up and laugh with all your colleagues - · Build a disciplined sense of humor and enjoy being alive - Smile, greet people, make eye contact, touch people, let your face tell people that you are happy - Make humor inclusive-work deliberately to get everyone involved
+- Work to find out how supply operations can be better planned and completed. - Lighten up and laugh with all your colleagues. - Build a disciplined sense of humor and enjoy being alive. - Smile, greet people, make eye contact, touch people, let your face tell people that your are happy. - Make humor inclusive-get everyone involved.

 The literature concerning humor in the workplace includes managerial audits that we can use to conduct organizational analyses to determine how leaders and associates are doing in regards to humor.
 The audits will identify problem areas and pinpoint corrective actions needed for improvement.
-Typically, we don't need high-priced consultants, coaches, or even mentors to introduce humor to our workplaces.
+Typically, we don't need high priced consultants, coaches, or even mentors to introduce humor to our workplaces.
 We just need to lighten up and see the absurdities in the situation around us.
-See the absurdity in this brief but true story and the short remark that brought this important U.S. Army meeting back to reality.
+See the absurdity in this brief true story and the short remark that brought the meeting back to reality.